Updated: May 27

 This is why Blackline Events started to use Zello.

-Zello is a PTT radio app for iOS and Android phones and is a provider of what is known as 'Network Radio' communications.
+Zello is a radio app for iOS and Android phones and is a provider of a service called 'PoC', 'PTToC', or 'Network Radio' communications.
+PoC and PTToC stand for 'Push to Talk over Cellular'.
 As long as cellular service is present, Zello can link together people anywhere in the world.
 In fact, Blackline has begun allowing remote observers that listen in on radio traffic from overseas (Rich at The Reptile House was one of our first).
 The free version allows anyone to create a private secure channel for their group.
 These features mean Zello immediately addresses a few of the challenges with VHF/UHF radios.

 Security - a channel secured with a password can’t be accessed by unauthorized users.
 The paid ZelloWork version allows an admin to control users and passwords for an extra layer of security (We've deactivated users when they were captured by the enemy).